Varkala Mangroves | Kayaking | Boating | Camping | Fishing | Canoeing | Country Boat Safari | Explore Mangrove Forest

 Not everyone comes to Varkala for the sea.
 Some find their way into the Varkala mangrove forest by chance and end up staying longer than planned.
 Trees grow right out of the water, light filters through in strange ways, and birds glide overhead.
 Everything feels unhurried here, just as it should.

-Visiting the Varkala mangroves is a wonderful experience for these reasons:
+Visiting the Varkala mangrove Island is a wonderful experience for these reasons:

 Biodiversity: